Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Methods

 \section{Methods}

-In this section, an illustration of the methods that implied in our study, have been delineated in a detailed manner.
-The research framework of our study is graphically represented at Figure \ref{framework}.
+In this section, an illustration of the methods that are implied in our study has been delineated in a detailed manner.
+The research framework of our study is graphically represented in Figure \ref{framework}.